Our First (half)Year

 And most importantly, will set the standard for their rite of passage into adulthood that future generations will all admire!

-Four days per week
+Four days per week hybrid micro school.

-The first 8 weeks of school
+The first 6 weeks of school

 *

-The first 8 weeks of school *
+The first 6 weeks of school *

 Our first two weeks will look like core work in the morning, lunch, team building, and a life skill.